rjferguson21/big-bang/charter/packages/cluster-auditor/Architecture.md

 ## Overview

-Cluster Auditor pulls data from the kubernetes API, transforms them and inserts them into Elasticsearch for being queried by Kibana.
-The types of objects are both OPA Gatekeeper CRDS and native kubernetes [objects]((https://repo1.dso.mil/platform-one/big-bang/apps/core/cluster-auditor/-/blob/main/chart/templates/configMap.yaml)).
+Cluster Auditor pulls data from the kubernetes API, transforms them and inserts them into Elasticsearch which can then be queried by Kibana.
+The types of objects are both OPA Gatekeeper CRDS and native kubernetes [objects](https://repo1.dso.mil/platform-one/big-bang/apps/core/cluster-auditor/-/blob/main/chart/templates/configMap.yaml).

 ## Big Bang Touchpoints